Prakashanand Saraswati

-Prakashanand Saraswati or Swamiji (born 15 January 1929) is a convicted child molester and Hindu monk from Ayodhya, India.
-Previously, he founded the Hindu new religious movement "International Society of Divine Love" and Radha Madhav Dham temple in the United States.
-In 2011, a jury found Swami Prakashanand Saraswati guilty on 20 counts of indecency with a child.
-He is still a fugitive and appeared on the Fox TV show America's Most Wanted.
+Prakashanand Saraswati, also known as Swamiji, (born 15 January 1929) is a Hindu monk, guru and convicted child molester from Ayodhya, India.
+Previously, he founded the Hindu religious organisation the International Society of Divine Love and the Radha Madhav Dham temple in the United States.

 History

-Swami Prakashanand Saraswati was born in a brahmin family in 1929 in Ayodhya, India.
+Swami Prakashanand Saraswati was born in a Brahmin family in 1929 in Ayodhya, India.
 His early life was fraught with intense religious feelings, and as a youth he became a reclusive mystic so that he might find God.
-He completed his studies and at age of 21, renounced the world and took the order of sannyasa of the Gaudiya Vaishnavite (Chaitanya) lineage from his guru, Kripalu Maharaj.
-In 1952, he was offered to become the Jagadguru Shankaracharya of Jyotirmath but he declined.
+He completed his studies and aged 21, renounced the world and took the order of sannyasa from his guru, Kripalu Maharaj.
+In 1952, he was offered to become the Jagadguru Shankaracharya of Jyotirmath, but he declined.

 He spent the next 20 years as a wandering ascetic in the Himalayas and in the forests of central India, ending in Braj.
 Following the strict discipline of sannyas, he first lived in the Himalayas (Joshimath, Badrinath, Rishikesh, Haridwar, etc.), forests of Amarkantak, near the Narbada River, Allahabad and Kashi for about four years.
 Later, he went to Vrindaban and then to Barsana where he spent over 18 years in the deep woodlands of Braj.
 In 1975, he emerged from his solitary life he began his mission of teaching the path of bhakti.

 He founded the International Society of Divine Love in India in 1975.
 The society was established in New Zealand in 1978.
 Later on he travelled to America and founded an ashram for his devotees and disciples.
 By 1981 Swami Prakashanand Saraswati, who had begun to be thought of as a distinguished sage and a saint, conceived of creating a global mission, establishing religious centres in India, England, Ireland, Singapore, New Zealand, and Australia.